 Non-esterified fatty acids (NEFA), free fatty acids, unsaturated fatty acids

 Non-esterified (“free” or unsaturated) fatty acids (NEFAs) are the major component of triglycerides (the fat stores in the body), which consist of three fatty acids linked to a glycerol backbone.
-In healthy animals (when they are eating or not in energy-deficient states), NEFAs mainly come from breakdown of triglycerides ingested in the diet through chylomicrons (lipoprotein lipase liberates NEFA off chylomicron remnants).
-However, under fasting conditions or states of negative energy balance, the main source of NEFA is hydrolysis of fat stores in the body.
+In healthy animals (when they are eating or not in energy-deficient states), normal NEFAs mainly come from breakdown of triglycerides ingested in the diet through chylomicrons (lipoprotein lipase liberates NEFA off chylomicron remnants).
+However, under fasting conditions or states of negative energy balance, the main source of NEFA is hydrolysis of fat stores in the body and NEFAs are used primarily as a marker of negative energy balance.

 The primary method for measuring the concentration of NEFAs in serum is a colorimetric enzymatic method, which is the method used at Cornell University.